Don’t mix up censor, censure, sensor and censer.

 Censer, finally, is an unrelated word meaning a container in which incense is burnt during a religious ritual.
 Its origin is a different Latin word : incendere, meaning to burn.

-4 Responses to “Four “Censor” Words to Keep Straight”
+4 thoughts on “Four “Censor” Words to Keep Straight”

 E. A. Poe wrote: